visionius/networkUniProject-Tornado/README.md

 # networkUniProject-Tornado
-ticket system api with tornado using python.
+Ticket system api with tornado using python.

 here is the simple video of running server and send requests with post and get method at the same time.